Satellite dish: Multi-satellite

-Every standard-size dish enables simultaneous reception from multiple different satellite positions without re-positioning the dish, just by adding additional LNB or using Special Duo LNB, Triple, or Four Feed Monoblock LNB.
+Every standard-size dish enables simultaneous reception from multiple different satellite positions without re-positioning the dish, just by adding additional LNB or using special duo LNB, or triple- or four-feed monoblock LNB.

 However, some designs much more effectively optimize simultaneous reception from multiple different satellite positions without re-positioning the dish.
 The vertical axis operates as an off-axis concave parabolic concave hyperbolic Cassegrain reflector, while the horizontal axis operates as a concave convex Cassegrain.
 The spot from the main dish wanders across the secondary, which corrects astigmatism by its varying curvature.
 The elliptic aperture of the primary is designed to fit the deformed illumination by the horns.
 Due to double spill-over, this makes more sense for a large dish.

 Switching between satellites is possible by using DiSEqC switches added to a satellite installation, or built-in Duo LNBs or Monoblock LNBs.

 Most receivers sold presently are compatible with at least DiSEqC 1.0, which can switch automatically between 4 satellites (all of contemporary Monoblock LNBs) as the user changes channels using the remote control.

 DiSEqC 1.1 allows for switching automatically between 16 satellite positions or more (through cascading switches).

 Motor-driven dishes assure better optimal focusing for the given dish size; LNB is always in central alignment with the broadcasting satellite, but DiSEqC switches are faster than DiSEqC motors as no physical movement is required.